cbm4scale/CBM-GPU/README.md

 #### How to Run:
 1. Open the `scripts/matmul.sh` and modify the following variables:
    - `MAX_THREADS=...`
-     Set this variable to the maximum number of physical cores on your machine.
+     Set this variable to the maximum number of physical cores on your CPU - used to accelerate the construction of the CBM format.
-   - `THREADS=(...)`
-     Include in this array the specific thread counts you want to experiment with.

 2. Run `./scripts/matmul.sh` inside the `CBM-CPU/` direction.

 Other configuration options (use default values to reproduce our experiments):